On this page, you’ll find information about major studies, planning efforts, and construction projects currently underway in DOTI.

 This location was identified in the Elyria Swansea at York - East/West Connectivity Study conducted in 2016 to evaluate multi-modal connectivity in Elyria Swansea and improvements in the area north of I-70 and south of 49th Avenue.

-Denver Public Works is planning improvements to 56th Avenue across the Peña Transportation Corridor, from Memphis Street east to approximately 400 feet east of the Regional Transportation District (RTD) A-Line rail bridge, to improve traffic operations and safety of the interchange, address future travel demand, and enhance multimodal use and connectivity.
+Denver’s Department of Transportation and Infrastructure (DOTI) is making improvements to 56th Avenue across the Peña Transportation Corridor, from Memphis Street east to approximately 400 feet east of the Regional Transportation District (RTD) A-Line rail bridge, to improve traffic operations and safety of the interchange, address future travel demand, and enhance multimodal use and connectivity.

 Environmental clearance and final design were completed in 2019.
-Construction is expected to begin spring 2020.
+Construction is currently underway.

 This pilot program is part of a larger city initiative to meet needs for publicly accessible restrooms in the central part of the City.
 In addition to mobile restroom facilities that can be moved to serve select activities and areas, the City is also reactivating existing facilities at parks and public sites.